ryuuseinan/linux-things/README.md

 #!/bin/sh
 export WINEPREFIX="$HOME/.wine_osu"
 export PATH=/opt/wine-osu/bin:$PATH
-export STAGING_AUDIO_DURATION=100000 # value will depend of your cpu, lower value is lower latency cd /your/osu/directory/xd/ wine osu!.exe "$@"
+export STAGING_AUDIO_DURATION=100000 # value will depend of your cpu, lower value is lower latency, I recommend 150000 for a low-end cpu like pentium from 2015 cd /your/osu/directory/xd/ wine osu!.exe "$@"
 ```